top of page

 #1 - Plan Your Route

-The OS app is great for plotting the route and seeing how far it is, how long it will take and what the ascent is.
-However, always carry the paper version with you as well in case of technology failure.
+The OS app is excellent for plotting the route and viewing its distance, time, and ascent.
+However, always carry the paper version with you in case technology fails.

 #2 - Check The Weather Before You Set-Off